NoeDebrois/CPP_APC/Lectures/Lecture 18 - MPI/README.md

 - **-o helloMPI**: Specifies the output executable file name (`helloMPI`).
 - **hello.cpp**: The source file containing the "Hello World" code.
 Replace this with your actual filename if it's different.

-Then, to run the MPI "Hello World" program, use the following command:
+*Then*, to run the MPI "Hello World" program, use the following command:

 ```bash
 mpiexec -np 2 ./helloMPI